Mineral Catalog Website for Serious Collectors

 A mineral collection website is your entire collection, always with you, always accessible.
 On your phone at a mineral show, on your laptop with a potential buyer, from your armchair at midnight when a particular piece keeps coming back to you.
 No handling.
 No risk.
 Your collection exists online, complete, protected, and always available.

 But convenience is only part of the story.
-Every serious collector knows pieces they can no longer afford to pick up: specimens so fragile that each handling carries a real risk, minerals whose surface reacts to the mild acidity of human perspiration, stones that must be kept away from light to preserve their colour and integrity over time.
+Every serious collector knows pieces they can no longer afford to pick up: specimens so fragile that each handling carries a real risk, minerals whose surface reacts to the mild acidity of human perspiration, stones that must be kept away from light to preserve their color and integrity over time.
 And some of the most extraordinary details, micro-inclusions, iridescent zones, internal crystal structures, are barely perceptible to the naked eye, revealing themselves fully only through a lens, only through photography or video.

 A mineral collection website gives your collection a form of presence and permanence that the physical object, however magnificent, cannot always provide on its own.